I Live Here Now: Present day

-John informs Erika (Regina King) and Michael about Evie, prompting them to meet her at the bridge.
-Erika hugs her but Evie is unresponsive to her.
+John goes to the church to inform Erika (Regina King) and Michael about Evie, prompting them to all go to the bridge.
+Erika eludes the police safety line, running to Evie and hugging her, yet Evie is unresponsive.
 With just over a minute left, Erika refuses to leave the bridge and inspects the trailer, finding it empty.
-As the countdown ends, GR members in the refugee camp walk through the bridge, passing through security.
-Matt and Mary join many of the people entering the town with no security.
-A woman takes Lily from Nora and as she rushes to find her, she discovers her on the ground.
-Nora shields her from the passing bystanders until Tom saves her by placing her in the trailer.
+As the countdown ends, GR members and the residents of the refugee camp all overwhelm security and walk across the bridge into Miracle.
+Matt and Mary join many of the people entering the town.
+A woman steals Lily from Nora, who gives chase.
+She shortly discovers Lily on the ground, in danger of being trampled.
+Nora shields Lily from the passing mob, until Tom saves them both and places thems safely in the trailer.

-Kevin wakes up once again in the realm of the undead.
-He now takes the life of a police officer and is called to the lobby bar.
-There, he meets the mystery man (Bill Camp) again, who tells him that the only way he can leave the realm is by singing karaoke.
-Despite reluctance, he goes to the stage, where he is assigned to sing "Homeward Bound".
-After finishing, he wakes up again in the quarantine zone, but the gunshot wound remains.
-He reunites with his dog and both wander through Miracle, which has fallen in chaos.
+Kevin wakes up once again in the realm of the dead.
+He dons his Mapleton police uniform and is called to the lobby bar.
+There he meets the mystery man (Bill Camp) once again, who tells him that the only way he can leave the realm is by singing karaoke.
+Despite Kevin's reluctance he goes to the stage, where he is assigned to sing "Homeward Bound".
+After finishing, he wakes up again in the animal shelter, but his gunshot wound remains.
+He reunites with his dog and both wander through Miracle, which has fallen into chaos.

-At the tour center, Kevin finds all members of the GR, including Meg.
-As she starts singing, he returns back to the town.
-He reaches Erika's clinic for medication, where a shocked John finds him.
+At the visitor's center, Kevin finds all members of the GR, including Meg.
+He then leaves and goes to Erika's clinic to treat his wound, where a shocked John finds him.
 A tearful John treats Kevin's wound, confused about everything that has happened.
-Kevin comforts him, claiming he does not understand anything either.
-As the pair returns to their homes, John wonders what he should do if his house is empty, and Kevin responds that he can come over to his home.
+Kevin comforts him, claiming he does not understand either.
+As the pair returns to their homes, John wonders what he should do if his home is empty, to which Kevin responds that he can come over to his house.
 Before entering, another earthquake strikes the town.
-There, he encounters Jill (Margaret Qualley), Laurie (Amy Brenneman), Matt, Mary, Tom, Lily and Nora, who are all happy that he returned.
-A tearful Kevin smiles.
+Once inside his house Kevin encounters Jill (Margaret Qualley), Laurie (Amy Brenneman), Matt, Mary, Tom, Lily, and Nora, who welcome him home.